-Create dazzling dishes with this stainless steel spiral slicer from Health Craft®.
+Create dazzling dishes with this stainless-steel spiral slicer from Health Craft®.
 Try a new twist on spaghetti by making vegetable (Zucchini) spirals to use with your sauce instead of high-carb pasta.
 Make enough old-fashioned Suzi Q’s in minutes to feed the entire family.
 Easily create vegetable garnishes for your favorite dishes.
 Stainless Steel body with vacuum base.
-Features razor sharp stainless steel blades, chrome-plated winding rod, screw-on handle and 3-prong extension.
+Features razor-sharp stainless-steel blades, chrome-plated winding screw-rod, screw-on handle and 3-prong extension.
 Measures 10-5/8" x 4-1/2" x 2-7/8".
 Gift boxed.

 Now you know a bite of the culinary history of THE JERSEY SHORE.

 EQUIPMENT: Spiral Slicer, colander, 5 Qt.
 Stockpot, Induction Cooker, pierced serving spoon of sieve.
 High-temperature frying thermometer (if you do not have an induction cooker).

 PREPARATION TIME: 30 minutes – makes 4 servings.

 Note: Temperature and the type of oil are critical in the process of deep-frying.
 Regardless of hype and promotion, there is no such thing as a “Healthy Oil”.
 Oil is oil, and most are about 14g fat per tablespoon and 120-140 calories, with no nutritional value (look it up).
 What you need to know about oil is its “smoke-point” in relationship to the perfect temperature for deep-frying, 370˚F. The perfect fat for deep-frying remains to be lard, Crisco, or pure golden olive oil (Italian or Spanish) – all have the perfect smoke point range.